Luciano Moggi: Moggi's reactions

 About Silvio Berlusconi, Moggi said: "I thanked him and I thank him for his esteem for me, maybe I reserve him a criticism for what he didn't do to the Calciopoli explosion: he knew that innocent people would be penalized, obviously for him too it was a priority to demolish Juventus' domain."
 Moggi also said that Berlusconi wanted him at Milan, and during a private meeting to discuss the matter revealed to him that "the FIGC possessed some of [Moggi's] wiretaps without any criminal value, of which Galliani (then-vice-president of Milan and president of Lega Calcio), Carraro (then-president of the FIGC), [and] General Pappa, head of the investigations office of the FIGC, were also aware."
 Moggi stated that those same wiretaps were made public just a few days after.
 Moggi had earlier said that Galliani made Calciopoli come out because Berlusconi wanted him at Milan.
-In regard to the dispute between the FIGC and Juventus, Moggi responded to then-FIGC president Carlo Tavecchio: "From the trials, it turns out that there has been no alteration of the championship, there has been no alteration of the referee grids, even 30 referees were acquitted of the charges.
+In regard to the dispute between the FIGC and Juventus, Moggi responded to then-FIGC president Carlo Tavecchio: "From the trials, it turns out that there has been no alteration of the league, there has been no alteration of the referee grids, even 30 referees were acquitted of the charges.
 I've helped some of these acquitted referees, I've helped many financially.
 Poor boys, I felt sorry for them, they didn't know how to pay the lawyer.
 They were ruined by Calciopoli."
-About the Supreme Court's sentence, Moggi reiterated his innocence of the criminal association charge, and added: "The Supreme Court speaks of power.
+About the Supreme Court's sentence, Moggi reiterated his innocence of the criminal conspiracy charge, and added: "The Supreme Court speaks of power.
 But power isn't a crime.
 I had power because I worked well, it was power because of the quality of the work [as general director] I did."
 Apart from Milan, Moggi said that he was also sought by Inter Milan.
 Citing Gianni Agnelli's quote that "the king's groom must have known all the horse thieves", Moggi discussed how "Agnelli said that because during my time it was full of sons of bitches.
 And he wanted an expert, one who could stand up to these here.
 For me it's a compliment."